Skills4EOSC-DSCurriculum/Pilot-Training-Ontologies/resources/syllabus.md

 - what is the main goal/purpose of this training
 - short training description

-## Target audience: target audience description
+## Target audience: Everyone interested in research data management (such as knowledge graphs, linked data, or related areas)

 ## Expertise Level / Skill Level: Beginner